1971 Baltimore Colts season

 The 1971 Baltimore Colts season was the 19th season for the team in the National Football League.
 Led by second-year head coach Don McCafferty, the Colts appeared to be on the verge of winning the AFC East again after beating the Miami Dolphins 14–3 in the penultimate game of the regular season.
 However, the Colts lost the final game of the season at home to the New England Patriots, dropping them to 10–4 and the wild card berth.
 They lost to the Dolphins in the AFC Championship game.
-The Baltimore defense gave up a total of 140 points for 14 regular season (10 PPG) & in their four defeats, they lost by 15 points total.
+The Baltimore defense gave up a total of 140 points for 14 regular season games, an average of ten points a game.
+In their four defeats, they lost by a combined total of 15 points.
+Only the Vikings had a better defense in football that year, giving up only 139 points.

 This was the final season under the ownership of Carroll Rosenbloom, who traded franchises with the Los Angeles Rams in July 1972, with players and coaching staffs remaining intact.
+The Colts divisional round win against Cleveland would ultimately be their final playoff victory as a Baltimore franchise.
+It would be another 24 years before the team, now based on Indianapolis, won another postseason game.